 Great management tends to produce great results for everyone involved, including shareholders.
 Coca-Cola provides an excellent example of how effective management can make a great company even better.
 Coca-Cola performed well for decades, but it was not until Roberto Goizueta stepped in as chief executive officer in 1980 that the company became a global powerhouse.
 To the benefit of shareholders, Coca-Cola was able to buy back some of its shares of common stock and, in doing so, leveraged significantly higher earnings for the remaining shares.

 The quality of a company's management may be the most important factor you consider before purchasing that company's shares.
 Keep in mind, however, that past results do not necessarily guarantee future performance.

 4. Are You Financially Able to Wait Out the Storm?

-Are you financially able to wait out the company's troubles?
-What are the odds that you will be forced to sell your stock to meet another obligation?
+After you have determined that the company's problem is temporary, that there is potential for suitable market capitalization, and that management has an excellent track record, you need to assess whether you are financially able to wait out the company's troubles.
+What are the odds you will be forced to sell your shares to meet another obligation?

 If there is even the slightest chance you may need to have a forced sale to get cash in light of a personal need, you should not try to acquire the undervalued shares.
 Even if the purchase appears to be a wonderful investment opportunity, you will be gambling with your money if you do not have the luxury of waiting for the company's intrinsic value to be reflected in the share price.
 While any good company will eventually be recognized by the market, you can't predict when.
 The moment you fail to make that distinction, you are no longer an investor, but a speculator.